 - Suspicion of Abuse Form: https://www.cdss.ca.gov/Portals/9/FMUForms/Q-T/SOC341.pdf

-Misreporting and Not Reporting: Legal Penalties
+Misreporting and failure to report elder abuse: Legal Penalties

 As long as an elder abuse report is given in good faith, with all details believed true by the reporter, there is no legal penalty if the report turns out to be misinformed.
 However, not reporting suspected abuse is a punishable offense.
 In California, failure to report can be either a misdemeanor or a felony.